Ionos: Eco-friendly efforts

 Ionos uses sustainable methods to reduce carbon emissions, including using 100% renewable energy in data centers and administrative buildings in the UK and Germany.
 The carbon is offset in other locations worldwide with green certificates or by using local renewable sources.

-In October 2022, IONOS opened a data center in Worcester, UK with photovoltaic panels on the roof covering up to 10% of the site's energy use.
+The company’s 2030 climate strategy outlines plans to reduce data center carbon emissions by switching to biofuel-powered generators and continuing to source renewable energy.
+The strategy also involves encouraging technology suppliers to set their own climate goals.